icon

 The worldwide phenomenon of high inflation affected many central bank policy changes.
 In 2022, the Bank of Canada began a policy of raising its overnight rates to curb inflation.

-From March 2022 to July 2023, the Bank of Canada raised rates 10 times to a 22-year high of 5% before finally cutting rates in 2024 starting June.
+From March 2022 to July 2023, the Bank of Canada raised rates 10 times to a 22-year high of 5%.
+It reversed course in June 2024, cutting the rate by a total of 175 bps by year-end.

 The chart below shows that historical overnight rate trends remained quite low – getting to as low as 0.25% in April of 2020.
 The inflation rate peaked in June of 2022, at a rate of 8.1%.

-Since then, inflation rates have been declining steadily as oil and gas have come down, and many supply chain issues have eased.
-In Canada, food prices have remained a sticking point for many consumers.
+Since then, inflation rates have been declining steadily as oil and gas have come down, and many supply chain issues have eased, though food prices have remained a sticking point for many consumers.

 Bank of Canada Overnight Rate Changes